-While eventually we will be looking for recovery plans from all faculty PIs, at this early stage we only need plans from PIs who are actively seeking permission to return to campus.
+While eventually we will be looking for recovery plans from all faculty PIs, at this stage we only need plans from PIs who are actively seeking permission to return to campus.
 We do encourage PIs to begin planning as soon as possible to allow for a slow and thoughtful ramp up.

 Do Boston Medical Center faculty have to submit plans?

 Yes – if their lab is in a Boston University space.